Your Guide to Visiting the American Museum of Natural History

 Museum of Natural History Tickets & Discounts

 If you’re visiting New York and want to see some of the city’s best attractions, including the American Museum of Natural History, consider purchasing New York CityPASS to save up to on New York’s top attractions and skip the ticket lines altogether.
-CityPASS includes general admission to AMNH and the Rose Center for Earth and Space, plus a space show or giant screen film; normal cost for this admission combo is $28 for adults, $22 for ages 13-17, and $16 for ages 2-12.
+CityPASS includes general admission to AMNH and the Rose Center for Earth and Space, plus a space show or giant screen film.

 If you’re arriving by subway or bus, please visit the American Museum of Natural History website for more detailed information on directions and routes.